ruifelixpereira/azure-iot-operations-labs/README.md

 ## Lab 01.
 Create testing environment with AIO in cloud

-If you need to create a testing environment using an AKS, arc-enabling AKS and then instal Azure IoT Operations on it, you can use the scripts provided.
+If you need to create a testing environment using an AKS, arc-enabling AKS and then install Azure IoT Operations on it, you can use the scripts provided.
 Create a copy of the file `config/settings.template.json` with the name `config/settings.json`, customize the settings and then you can use the following scripts:

 ```bash
 cd lab01-setup-new-site